tunaphish/reaper/wiki/todo/Environment Artstyle.md

 - [ ] Ideate Overworld Artstyle ->
 - [ ] relate this to vision
 - [ ] relate this to other world building
+- [ ] PC-98, Cybersigilism, niche artstyles (I love these niche styles and want to explore them)
 # Inspiration
 - Omori -> Strong color pallete Pixel Art 2D Overworld. hand Drawn Battle system
 - Ghibli Films -> Density of environments.
 Appeals to Children and Adults.
 Beautiful environments